wallarm/product-documentation/docs/4.6/fast/en/qsg/deployment-options.md

 ![Quick Start guide deployment scheme][img-qsg-deployment-scheme]

->   #### Info:: Google Gruyere
->
+!!! info "Google Gruyere"
->   Google Gruyere is a purpose-built application for security testing.
+    Google Gruyere is a purpose-built application for security testing.
 It contains a lot of intentionally integrated vulnerabilities.
 Therefore, every application instance runs in an isolated sandbox for security reasons.
 To begin working with the application, you should navigate to <https://google-gruyere.appspot.com> and run a sandbox with the separated instance of Gruyere application.